 I haven’t used fabric softener once in 25 years of marriage and raising three children.
 Let me share with you that I’ve never missed it.

 I guess you could say that I became aware of the problem with fabric softeners very young.
 My Mom loved the stuff when I was growing up and the smell of fabric softener seemed to permeate everything!

-- A very simple swap is to pour a half a cup of white distilled vinegar into the rinse cycle.
+- Make your own fabric softener or sheets!
+A very simple swap is to pour half a cup of white distilled vinegar into the rinse cycle.
 Note that nearly all the white distilled vinegar on the market is derived from GMO corn!
 If this bothers you, use organic white distilled vinegar instead.
 I would also recommend washing any new clothing using a half cup of distilled white vinegar before wearing to remove any chemical residue that is still on the clothing.

 - If you are like me and can never make it to the washer at the right time to put vinegar into the rinse cycle, you may wish to opt for wool dryer balls.
-I’ve tried several brands, and my two favorites are from Molly’s Suds and Eco-Nuts.
+I’ve tried several brands, and my favorite is Eco-Nuts.
 You can also make wool dryer balls yourself.
 This tutorial tells you how.

 - If you or someone in your family is allergic to wool, I’ve tried these hypoallergenic dryer balls, and they work as well as wool balls to reduce static cling and soften clothes.
 As a bonus, they fluff up the laundry nicely and seem to significantly reduce drying time.

 One tip if you use either wool or hypoallergenic dryer balls.
-Keep a few extra on hand as one or two always seem to go missing at least at my house.
-Usually they get stuck in the sleeve of a hoodie or in the corner of a fitted sheet.
-Even though they turn up again with a week or two, having extras on hand is helpful when this happens.
+Keep a few extras on hand as one or two always seem to go missing at least at my house.
+Usually, they get stuck in the sleeve of a hoodie or in the corner of a fitted sheet.
+Even though they turn up again within a week or two, having extras on hand is helpful when this happens.